Common Configuration (SIP)

 Attribute Type Description

-calling_party Hex String The normalised calling party, as it would appear in the SIP INVITE To header, up to but not including the @ symbol, but including the leading + (if present).
+calling_party Hex String [Conditional] The full normalised calling party, as it would appear in the SIP INVITE To header, up to but not including the @ symbol, but including the leading + (if present).

 At least one of calling_party or called_party must be defined.